 Blends Well: Sandalwood synergises well with Rose, Lavender, Bergamot, Vetiver, Patchouli and Jasmine because of its chemical content and scent compliment.

-Sweet Orange is one of the really cheery oils that can soothe us at the same time as uplifting us.
+Sweet Orange essential oil is one of the really cheery oils that can soothe us at the same time as uplifting us.
 From the Rutaceae family, it is native to China and cultivated round the world.
 A top note, with a fresh, fruity, sweet citrus aroma, it is cold expressed from the fresh, ripe, outer peel of the orange.

 Why Use: Sweet Orange is an oil to inspire happiness, yet relax and calm you before you head off to the land of nod.